Updated Mar 30, 2026

 What should providers take from this?

-Media studies students affirm the value of strong teaching and responsive support while highlighting the limits of digital substitution for practice‑based learning.
-The sector evidence explains why: remote learning views are net‑negative overall, and media subjects feel this more acutely.
-Providers that standardise online delivery, protect asynchronous parity, and make assessment expectations explicit help cohorts sustain engagement despite disruption.
+Media studies students consistently value strong teaching and responsive support, but they also show where remote delivery stops feeling credible for a practice-based subject.
+Sector evidence explains why: remote learning is net negative overall, and media subjects feel that strain more sharply than many other groups.
+Providers improve the experience when they standardise online delivery, protect asynchronous parity, and make practical work, assessment expectations and communication easier to navigate.

 How Student Voice Analytics helps you

-Student Voice Analytics shows where remote learning and media studies intersect: it tracks topic volume and sentiment over time, compares like‑for‑like cohorts and subject groupings, and surfaces the operational friction students report.
-Teams can drill from institution to school and programme, produce concise, anonymised briefings for programme teams and committees, and export charts and tables to support continuous improvement.
-Weekly monitoring of access, audio, link churn and timetable slips helps you close the loop with short “what we fixed” updates that students notice.
+Student Voice Analytics tracks remote learning sentiment and topic volume over time, compares like-for-like cohorts and subject groupings, and surfaces the operational friction students report, from access and audio problems to unclear briefs and timetable disruption.
+Teams can drill from institution to school and programme, produce concise anonymised briefings for course teams and committees, and export charts and tables to support continuous improvement.
+Explore Student Voice Analytics if you want a faster way to see which remote-learning issues matter most for media studies students and where to intervene first.

 Request a walkthrough